Lewis-Clark State College Library

 Curriculum emphasis in physical science includes general physics, descriptive astronomy, engineering physics and modern physics.

-The selector for this collection will purchase popular bestseller paperbacks and other top-selling titles in a variety of genres for leisure or pleasure reading.
+The Library faculty will purchase popular bestseller paperbacks and other top-selling titles in a variety of genres for leisure or pleasure reading.

 Topics of focus include American government; social and political philosophy; international politics; constitutional law; public policy; international political economy; American foreign policy; comparative politics; and Idaho politics.